azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 I was listening to an amazing talk by Matias Villaverde and Rens Breur at NSSpain about "Lessons learnt rewriting SoundCloud in SwiftUI".
 You can watch the complete talk [here](https://vimeo.com/751534042/f1ae29434e).

 This talk really resonated with me because I did similar mistakes when building SwiftUI applications.
-Instead of embracing the simplicity of the framework, I added unnecessary complexity to please the design patterns Gods.
+Instead of embracing the simplicity of the framework, I added unnecessary complexity to please the design pattern Gods.
 This included creating view models for each view, ignoring @FetchRequest and @SectionFetchRequest property wrappers, passing @EnvironmentObject to the view model and much more.

-After almost two years of driving in the wrong direction, I decided to press the brakes and go back to the drawing board.
+After almost two years of driving in the wrong direction, I decided to stop and think about my decisions.
 In this post, I will discuss the SwiftUI architecture I am using for my apps.
 The architecture might look extremely simple but it does utilize the true power of SwiftUI framework.

 >> There is no official name for this architecture but in the iOS community it is known as the MV pattern.
 This pattern is inspired from Apple's WWDC videos and sample applications.
 You can find the links to the sample apps in the resources section.